 this preamp will never be the weak link in your audio chain...

-regardless of how much money you may have wrapped up in sources and
+regardless of how much money you may have wrapped up into sources and

 The ZTPRE comes standard